Council planning committee throws out plans for 100 homes on Hucknall's Misk Hills

 Ashfield Council’s planning committee voted down the plans for housing on Common Lane.

-Aldergate Properties Ltd put forward the proposals last year during ongoing uncertainty over the council’s draft local housing plan.
+Aldergate Properties put forward the proposals last year, during ongoing uncertainty over the council’s draft local housing plan.

 Advertisement